FaultyPine/tiny_engine/README.md

 ### TODO/Topics to Experiment With:
 - ~~shader includes... to clean up lighting code & allow other objects to poll lighting info without having to copy/paste same lighting code everywhere~~
+- rewrite default constructors to use = default;
 - refactor shaders to use includes
 - serialize objects...
 I.E. store positions and whatnot so im not just hardcoding them
     - will also allow me to change them while in-engine and save those changes